tdt/streamingrdfmapper/README.md

 The Vertere mapping language was the start of this repository.
 The code was reused from [mmmmmrob](https://github.com/mmmmmrob/Vertere).

 You can find more documentation about Vertere in the [VERTERE.md](VERTERE.md) file.
+It is at this moment the only supported language.

 ## RML

+Will be the future language of this repository.
 See the publication of Anastasia Dimou, Miel Vander Sande, Pieter Colpaert on RML at ISWC 2013

 You can find more documentation about Vertere in the [RML.md](RML.md) file.

-## One on One

-Map a column to properties: this is a very easy mapping language which doesn't offer a lot of flexibility

-You can find more documentation about Vertere in the [ONEONONE.md](ONEONONE.md) file.

 # Usage